pndaproject/pnda-guide/provisioning/baremetal/MIRROR.md

 Note that, as above, the deb and rpm scripts are for use on Ubuntu or RHEL hosts respectively.

-Each script creates it's output in a directory named for the respective mirror type -
+Each script creates its output in a directory named for the respective mirror type -

 ```
 mirror_deb